agentirworkshop/agentirworkshop.github.io/_pages/about.md

   </div>

 ## Contact
-If you have any questions, please contact us at [TBD].
+If you have any questions, please contact us at cqpcurry@gmail.com.